 SEE ALSO: Mexico News and Profiles

 Mexico’s police forces are also largely understaffed, which has forced them to log more hours and skip essential training procedures.
-Of Mexico’s 31 states, the report found that the number of police officers patrolling the streets was below the national average in 70 percent (22) of them.
+The report found that the number of police officers patrolling the streets was below the national average in 22 of Mexico’s 31 states.
 This was also the case in many of Mexico’s deadliest states in 2016 (Guerrero, Baja California, Chihuahua and Sinaloa, among others).

 InSight Crime Analysis

 The problem with police in Mexico may start by overworking and underpaying them.
 For comparison, in the United States police are paid an average of $61,600 per year, according to the Bureau of Labor Statistics.
 That is about four times the minimum wage of $7.25 per hour paid in the United States.

 The difference in pay may generate differences in the profile of the job applicants.
 In Mexico, just over 54 percent of police have obtained a high school education, while just 8.9 percent have obtained a university degree.
 In the United States, 47 percent of officers have high school diplomas, 28 percent have university degrees, and 12 percent have a master’s degree.

 The INEGI data also pointed at another hole in policing in Mexico: distribution of resources.
 Mexico has 331,000 currently active police officers, representing an average of 231 officers for every 100,000 Mexican residents.
 But Mexico City recorded the highest rate of police officers per 100,000 residents with 678.4, while Tamaulipas recorded the lowest with just 82.7 police officers per 100,000 residents.
 Not surprisingly, those two areas are on different ends of the spectrum as it relates to crime trends.